 When you’re looking to hire employees for your company, where’s the first place you turn to?
-A decade ago, it would have been the help wanted section of the newspaper, a recruitment service, or local help wanted magazines like Job Dig.
+A decade ago, it would have been the help wanted section of the newspaper, a recruitment service, or local help wanted magazines.
 Today, there are dozens upon dozens of job search websites.
 There are websites for specific industries, income brackets, and everything in between.

-The last place you’d think to advertise your job openings would be on the radio.
-But really, that’s one of the first places you should consider.
+Advertising for job openings on the radio is one of the best avenues to consider in your marketing strategy.
 When you place your listing in the newspaper or on one of the hundreds of job search websites, you’re only reaching candidates who are actively looking for a job.
 In essence, you’ve narrowed down your audience to the current unemployment rate.
-Which, currently in Minnesota, is at 3.2 percent.
-That’s an awfully small percentage of the populace you’re reaching out to.
+Which, currently in Minnesota, is at 4.1 percent as of April 2021.
+That’s an awfully small percentage of the populace you’re reaching.

 Why Radio for Recruitment

 When you use radio to advertise your job openings, you’ll reach everyone.
-Which at first, may sound foolish and like a waste of money, but hear me out.
-Reaching everyone is actually a good thing.
-Instead of talking to those who are out of work and/or looking for a job, you can reach those who are gainfully employed, and may be persuaded to switch careers if the right job comes along.
-They’re not actively looking, but they’re not completely uninterested in a career change either.
+Reaching everyone is powerful.
+Instead of talking to those who are out of work and/or looking for a job, you reach those who are gainfully

 The best workers are already working.
-For the most part, at least.
 There are those out there who fell upon hard times and lost their job for whatever reason.
 But, by and large, the best candidates for your job opening are already employed and doing a great job for their current employer.
-That’s why they’re employed and why their employer has held onto them.
-Because they’re great employees.

 Wouldn’t you love the chance to talk to them?
-To persuade them away from their job to work for your company instead?
 Radio can do that.
 Not only will you reach those who are in need, but you’ll also reach those who aren’t but could be swayed by your compelling offer.

 A Few Tips